What Hemorrhoids Actually Are — And 4 Ways to Find Relief

 If it’s really just pesky piles that refuse to go away, you can ask about minimally invasive options to help them resolve more quickly.
 The most common of these procedures is a rubber band ligation, where a rubber band is placed around an internal hemorrhoid to cut off its circulation, but other choices range from an injection to use of an infrared light.

-With the right amount of care, hopefully you’ll be back to your regularly scheduled programming in no time.
+With the right amount of care, you’ll be back to your regularly scheduled programming in no time.